 Welcome!
 Thanks so much for visiting – I’m Kristin Jurist Haakenson, and I’m an old soul telling stories with nostalgic paintings and whimsical illustrations.

 Through my art, I explore a Sense of Place + Past – the heart of landscape – and the way it weaves into our own human experience.
 I look at Place in both a geographic and a temporal sense…the soulful uniqueness inherent in a myriad of landscapes, and the way the accumulation of history speaks through them.
 I was born & raised in the sweeping prairie of eastern Montana and have settled on our organic farm in Washington’s lush, moonlit Snoqualmie Valley (“Sdob-dwahibbluh” in the Salish language, meaning “moon”).
 My inspiration is fueled by these homeplaces, the inspiring spaces I’ve traveled to, and the history speaking through all of them.

-I’m a self-taught artist working mostly in acrylics or colored pencil.
-Much of my creating & researching happens in my cozy studio, sheltered by a couple of maple trees that were planted at one of the original homestead sites here over a hundred years ago.
+I’m a self-taught artist working in acrylics, colored pencil, watercolor, & collage.
+For collage work, I collect antique labels, photos, and documents, and these provide historical inspiration and context for my paintings.
+My creating happens in a cozy studio, sheltered by a couple of maple trees that were planted at one of the original homestead sites here over a hundred years ago.